Visit go.depaul.edu/covid for COVID-19 updates and guidance.

 Homepage > Program Overview

-The AI in Marketing: Beyond ChatGPT course is not just any ordinary course; it's a comprehensive guide that delves deep into the key forces that drive AI in marketing strategies.
+The AI in Marketing: Hands-on Course is not just any ordinary course; it's a comprehensive guide that delves deep into the key forces that drive AI in marketing strategies.
 With this course, you'll gain a profound understanding of how businesses across a broad range of industries can unleash the full potential of this groundbreaking technology.
 Join us as we embark on an extraordinary journey towards a brighter future of marketing.

 This six-week course, taught by James Moore, can be taken as a stand-alone course, and also fulfills one of the core requirements in DePaul’s Integrated Marketing Communications Certificate Program.